elenadfm19/E-Commerce_Backend/README.md

 ```

 ## Running the app
 This project requires a [PostgreSQL](https://www.postgresql.org/) database to be running locally.
-Create a file `.env` in the root folder, add the following environment variables and replace the values of those specific to your local database (variables starting with 'DB_').
+Create a file `.env` in the root folder, add the following environment variables and replace the values of those specific to your local database (variables starting with 'DB_'):

 DB_HOST=localhost